 Garmin has applied its knowledge of action cameras and fitness trackers to the world of dash cams, and its mid-range Dash Cam 55 model offers sharp imagery and enough additional features to make it our top choice.

-Offering 1440p video capture at 30p, video footage for a dash cam is great, while the 122 degree viewing angle is pretty good, though there are wider optics out there.
+Offering 1440p video capture at 30p, video footage for a dash cam is great, while the 122-degree viewing angle is pretty good, although there are wider optics out there.
 A nice touch is the inclusion of an attachable polarizing filter to cutout unwanted glare from your car's windscreen.

 Vital clips are automatically stored via the built-in G-Sensor technology, and thanks to the built-in GPS unit, all footage is stamped with time and location so there's no disputing when and where an incident happens.

-Chuck in the voice control, drive awareness warnings and the neat little travelapse feature, and the Garmin Dash Cam 55 is one great best dash cam.
+Chuck in voice control, drive-awareness warnings and the neat little travelapse feature, and the Garmin Dash Cam 55 is one great camera.
+This remains the best dash cam right now.